akvamme/blitzcrank/README.md

 Overdrive is best suited for cron jobs and automated scheduling.
 It copies down any TV shows that match an existing folder, and any movies that are verified via [IMDB](http://www.imdb.com/).

+### Hoover

+Hoover is used (for example) if you use itunes to manage your media, and something like [iVi](https://www.southpolesoftware.com/iVI/iVI.php) to move things around.

+Hoover also uses lftp to download files, which has the capability to do segmented downloading.
+If your server limits the speed per connection, this will speed things up greatly.

+When the file has been downloaded, it is removed from the remote server (the directory stays, lftp doesn't seem to support removing directories yet)

+To install lftp, use homebrew. `brew install lftp`

+Use `hoover` to pull down remote files to your local directory.

 ## Contributing

 1. Fork it